Uganda accuses U.S. envoy of subversion for trying to visit candidate | Politics

 GOVERNMENT "WATCHING" AMBASSADOR Opondo said, without providing any evidence, that Brown had a track record of causing trouble in countries where she has worked in the past.
 The government was watching her, he said.

 The U.S. embassy has said last week's vote was tainted by harassment of opposition candidates, suppression of media and rights advocates and a nationwide internet shutdown.
-"These unlawful actions and the effective house arrest of a presidential candidate continue a worrying trend on the course of Uganda's democracy," it said in the statement on Monday.
+"These unlawful actions and the effective house arrest of a presidential candidate continue a worrying trend on the course of Uganda's democracy," it said in the statement.

+Wine said on Twitter that even the father of his wife's infant niece they were looking after had been refused entry to collect her.
+"We have run out of food and milk.
+No one is allowed to leave or come into our compound," he wrote.
+A police spokesman was not immediately available to comment.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)